3. Slurm

 3. Write a C++ code which calculates the Fibonacci sequence using recursion until 100.

-4. Create a SLURM job script to submit the job to the SLURM job scheduler.
-Submit the job to the s_hadoop or s_standard partition, request 1 node with whole number of CPUs and 1 task, and set a time limit of 10 minutes.
+5. Create a SLURM job script to submit the job to the SLURM job scheduler.
+Submit the job to the short or standard partition, request 1 node with whole number of CPUs and 1 task, and set a time limit of 10 minutes.
 Choose a specific job, error file and output file name.
-Load any necessary modules (if needed).